 According to one study, from 2005-2010, nearly 3,800 people in the U.S. died from unintentional shootings.
-Gun manufacturers must be held responsible for this growing trend in the US.
-However, the Second Amendment guarantee of the right to bear arms, removing a defective firearm from the market is very difficult.
+Gun manufacturers must be held responsible for this growing trend in the U.S. However, due to the Second Amendment guarantee of the right to bear arms, removing a defective firearm from the market is very difficult.

 In 1972, when Congress passed a law establishing the Consumer Product Safety Commission “to protect the public against unreasonable risks of injury associated with consumer products,” it barred the new agency from regulating firearms in the same manner.